July 21

 - whom even the dying thief could say, "This man hath done nothing amiss;"

-"just person," in whom he could find no fault;
+- whom Pilate declared to be a "just person," in whom he could find no fault;

 - who even their own guilty consciences must have known was unworthy to die.